FooBarShebang/statistics_lib/Documents/Tests/TE006_inverse_distributions.md

 **Test steps:** Instantiate the class being tested with random but proper values of the parameters.
 Check that all requried attributes are present.
 Repeat the process several time.
 This test should be performed with all implemented distribution classes.

-**Test result:** PASS
+**Test result:** PASS / FAIL

 ___

-**Test Identifier:** TEST-T-402
+**Test Identifier:** TEST-T-602

-**Requirement ID(s)**: REQ-FUN-402
+**Requirement ID(s)**: REQ-FUN-602

 **Verification method:** T

 **Test goal:** Variability of the distribution parameters

-**Expected result:** The parameters of the distribution (except Z-distribution) can be modified at any time via the respective setter properties.
+**Expected result:** The parameters of the distribution can be modified at any time via the respective setter properties.
 The statistical properties of the distribution change accordingly.

 **Test steps:** Instantiate the class being tested with random but proper values of the parameters.
 Assign new proper value to the all parameters of the distribution.
 Check that the parameters are changed, and the statistical properties are calculated as expected for the set parameters.
 Repeat several times with different (random) values of the parameters.
-This test should be performed with all implemented distribution classes, except for Z_Distribution.
+This test should be performed with all implemented distribution classes.

-**Test result:** PASS
+**Test result:** PASS / FAIL

 ___

-**Test Identifier:** TEST-T-403
+**Test Identifier:** TEST-T-603

-**Requirement ID(s)**: REQ-FUN-403
+**Requirement ID(s)**: REQ-FUN-603

 **Verification method:** T